seobando/UDACITY_AWSML/5-capstone-project/README.md

 For recomendation system a powerful algorithm would be the funkSVD, the one used in the Netflix 1 MM competition, that based on latent features and rating is able to suggest movies, even for N/A values which is kind of a problem in matrix operations.

-The algorithm can be found on [funkSVD](notebooks/modeling/funkSVD.ipynb) and the training to build recomendation systems comes from the "Experimental Design and Recommendations" offered by Udacity.
+The algorithm can be found on [funkSVD](notebooks/modeling/funkSVD.ipynb) and the training to build recomendation systems comes from the "Experimental Design and Recommendations" course offered by Udacity.

 ## Benchmark